AleksandrHovhannisyan/artsakh-genocide/README.md

 > Importantly, the Convention establishes on State Parties the obligation to take measures to prevent and to punish the crime of genocide, including by enacting relevant legislation and punishing perpetrators, “whether they are constitutionally responsible rulers, public officials or private individuals” (Article IV).
 That obligation, in addition to the prohibition not to commit genocide, have been considered as norms of international customary law and therefore, binding on all States, whether or not they have ratified the Genocide Convention.

-Despite this responsibility, several countries and politicians are morally complicit in this genocide—through inaction, corruption, and their funding of Azerbaijan's petro-dictatorship.
+Despite this responsibility, several countries and politicians were morally complicit in this genocide through their inaction, corruption, and business dealings with Azerbaijan despite its record of human rights abuses and war crimes.

 ### The European Union